Laura10101/cat-identifier/README.md

 ### Media

-The following tools and sources were used to create the images on the site:
+The following resources were used during the creation of this application:

--
+- Feraichi on Fiver, who I commissioned to produce the cat images for this project (they were bought with all rights, including rights for commercial use and I am the legal owner of them)
+- Paint 3D, which I used to create some additional images that I had inadvertently missed off the original list

 ## Acknowledgements
 I would like to thank the following people for their support in implementing this project: